-Many companies are considering conducting an initial coin offering (ICO).
+Many companies are considering conducting an initial coin offering (ICO), with considerations for ICO compliance and tax regulations.
 Some companies are even shopping around for a country to incorporate and launch their ICOs from.
 Switzerland, Japan, and Estonia are among some of most popular locations, as some of the local regulations, including the tax rates, can be more favorable.
 However, the question is, is it tax-favorable for a company to undertake its ICO in a foreign country?
 Maybe, but you need to know the rules.

 Companies conducting ICOs often think of taxes as the second most important thing, right behind raising interest for their project.
 Subsequently, there is a scramble to understand the regulations of a myriad of different jurisdictions.
 However, it doesn’t matter where you go, under the U.S. tax system, any foreign corporation that’s more than 50% owned or controlled by a U.S. shareholder or a collective group of U.S. shareholders has U.S. tax obligations.
 Any such company is generally referred as a “controlled foreign corporation” (“CFC”).
 A CFC’s earnings are deferred from U.S. taxation until they are repatriated to the U.S. parent (i.e., as dividends).
 However, there are certain anti-deferral provisions where, if CFC generates certain types of income such as passive income, including capital gains from selling warrants, such income would be immediately taxable in the U.S. to the U.S. Parent, even when such income is still kept in the CFC and nothing has been repatriated yet.
 We generally refer to these anti-deferral provisions as “Subpart F.”